ebuchman/blog/content/posts/properties-of-money.md

 and law (religious and secular), and in a sense these comprise the foundations for institutions of money.
 The institution of money specializes in settlements of a "monetary variety", effectively, *payments to settle debts*.
-It could also be said that the *kind* of money we use is itself a settlement between the various social classes on how value and wealth will flow through society.
+But it could also be said that the *kind* of money we use is itself a settlement between the various social strata on how value and wealth will flow through society, on how we replicate patterns of inequality over time.

-Settlement is a curious word, since it also denotes the physical settlement of a group of people in a common area, agreeing to build their lives together in one location.
-Monetary settlements, too, are a reflection of how we agree to build our lives together.
+Settlement is an apt word, since it also denotes the physical settlement of a group of people in a common area, agreeing to build their lives together in one location.
+Institutions of monetary settlement are also a reflection of how we agree to build our lives together.

-Thus we proclaim: money is for making payments, for settling debts!
+For the sake of our argument, let us proclaim here: money is for making payments, for settling debts!
 Money itself is not necessarily debt, per se, though institutionally it exists largely to facilitate the issuance and settlement of debts.
 This includes commercial debts, but also fiscal debts, dowries, religious debts, etc.